ctxsh/strata-go/README.md

 ### Gauge

-A gauge is a metric that represents a single numerical value that can arbitrarily go up and down.
-Gauges are typically used for measured values like temperatures or current memory usage, but also "counts" that can go up and down, like the number of concurrent requests. ([source](https://prometheus.io/docs/concepts/metric_types/#gauge))
+A gauge represents a numerical value that can be arbitrarily increased or decreased.
+Gauges are typically used for measured values like temperatures or current memory usage, but also "counts" that can go up and down.
+Gauges are often used to represent things like disk and memory usage and concurrent requests.

 #### `GaugeSet`